 - Although decreased kidney function is common in elderly people, it always requires investigation as early detection can improve mortality and morbidity.

 Although CKD can occur at any age, it becomes more common with increasing age.
 After the age of 40, kidney filtration begins to fall by approximately 1% per year.
 On top of the natural aging of the kidneys, many conditions which damage the kidneys are more common in older people including diabetes, high blood pressure and heart disease.
 This is important because CKD increases the risk of heart attack and stroke, and in some cases can progress to kidney failure requiring dialysis or transplantation.

 Fast Facts on CKD in Australia>

 World Kidney Day publication - Chronic Kidney Disease and the aging population>

-Other background information is available from the document module below
+Other support information is available from document module below

 Water may protect your kidneys, but it won’t cure chronic kidney disease

 The World Kidney Day group have suggested that you start your day with a glass of water on World Kidney Day 2014, as a symbolic gesture of support.
 As you do, take a 'selfie' drinking the glass of water then post it on the site at www.worldkidneyday.org/drink-glass-water

 “I take care of my kidneys, I drink a #glassofwater.
 Do you think about your kidneys? #isupportwkd”